 You will also find some of West VA’s most beautiful waterfalls nearby!

-In Warm Sulphur Springs, West Virginia, you will find The Greenbrier, a luxury resort opened in 1913 with large historical significance to the state.
+In White Sulphur Springs, West Virginia, you will find The Greenbrier, a luxury resort that opened in 1913 with large historical significance to the state.

 The resort is situated in an area that was formerly known for its mineral-rich waters (since 1778!) but today, it is more known for its beautiful rooms, 20+ restaurants and lounges, 36 retail shops, and over 55 outdoor and indoor activities!

 It truly is like its own town and is one of the best weekend destinations in West Virginia!